Why is swimming outdoors so good for you and how to get started

 If you’re a keen open water swimmer who’s addicted to cold temperatures, you will no doubt have plenty to say about the benefits of regularly submerging yourself in cold water.
 To clarify what is meant by open water swimming, we’re referring to swimming in outdoor spaces that aren’t a heated pool – so, it’s generally cold.
 Common locations include natural places such as the sea, lakes and rivers, often referred to as blue spaces.

-We’ve gathered the best advice from respected professionals to help new swimmers as they take the plunge, including tips from Olympic open water swimmer and dryrobe® ambassador Keri- Anne Payne, as well as invaluable information from the Royal Life Saving Society UK (RLSS UK) about staying safe in the water.
+We’ve gathered the best advice from respected professionals to help new cold water swimmers as they take the plunge, including tips from Olympic open water swimmer and dryrobe® ambassador Keri- Anne Payne, as well as invaluable information from the Royal Life Saving Society UK (RLSS UK) about staying safe in the water.

 Why is cold water therapy good for you?